bbaransahin/web-scraping-portfolio/tutorials/README.md

 It looks like BeautifulSoup library isn't enough for some cases.
 Selenium is way more sophisticated tool to scrape these cases ( Only these cases because it isn't fast as BeautifulSoup ).
 I realized that while trying to scrape Youtube comments as you can see at "youtube-comments.py" file.
 I will try to do this task by using Selenium.

 - **simple-selenium.py:** Testing selenium installation.
+- **youtube-comments-selenium.py:** Simple comment scraper for youtube with selenium.